 Supplemental Service Variants for the TEP EIR Memorandum to the San Francisco Planning Commission

-As a result of comments received on the Draft EIR and ongoing Transit Effectiveness Project (TEP) outreach, the SFMTA has proposed several supplemental variants to the Service Improvements component of the project and a related minor modification to the Service-related Capital Improvement component of the TEP.
+As a result of comments received on the Draft EIR and ongoing Transit Effectiveness Project (TEP) outreach, the SFMTA proposed several supplemental variants to the Service Improvements component of the project and a related minor modification to the Service-related Capital Improvement component of the TEP.
 These Supplemental Service Variants and OWE.1 Variant were defined at a point when the Responses to Comments document (RTC document) for the Environmental Impact Report (EIR) was well into production and too late to be included in that document.
-Therefore, this memorandum has been prepared to present the Supplemental Service Variants and the OWE.1 Variant, and assess their physical environmental impacts in the context of the analyses of the TEP in the EIR.
+Therefore, this memorandum was prepared to present the Supplemental Service Variants and the OWE.1 Variant, and assess their physical environmental impacts in the context of the analyses of the TEP in the EIR.
 Attachments to this memorandum constitute figure, text and table changes to the Draft EIR as a result of these Supplemental Service Variants and the OWE.1 Variant.

 Review Process History

 A Notice of Preparation of an Environmental Impact Report (EIR) and Public Scoping Meetings was issued on November 9, 2011, and two public scoping meetings were held on December 6 and 7, 2011.

 An Initial Study (IS) was prepared to focus the scope of the environmental issues evaluated in the EIR.
 The Planning Department published the IS on January 23, 2013, and accepted public comments on the information and analysis in the IS from January 24, 2013 through February 22, 2013.

 The San Francisco Planning Department published a Draft Environmental Impact Report (DEIR) for public review and comment on July 10, 2013, and accepted public comments on the information and analysis in the DEIR from July 11, 2013 to September 17, 2013.